stephenbeckr/ML-theory-class/Homeworks/ProjectInformation.md

   - You can tweak a method
   - You can redo theoretical derivations more clearly (or with more details)
   - You can do a "book-report style" analysis of a paper, critical evaluating it (think of it as a peer-review for an article)
+- You could cover topics that we did not have time to get to in the class
+  - e.g., cover a chapter from our book that we didn't get to, or...
+  - Look at other books...
+  - This [Perspectives on the State and Future of Deep Learning - 2023](https://arxiv.org/pdf/2312.09323.pdf) document (written by a collective, and which is intended to be periodically updated) has many interesting directions
 - Your results do not have to be novel; you do not need to write a journal quality paper!
 - You'll want to related your project to something you learned in the class (see Rubric item #2)
 - When in doubt about whether a project idea is valid, you can always email the instructor and ask!